-Figure 4 shows the location for the future developments in SWM, and the associated demand calculation for each development is also provided in Appendix A. Table 3 summarizes the calculated future domestic demand for the proposed development using the design rates described in Table 1.
+Figure 4 shows the location for the future developments in SWM, and the associated demand calculation for each development is also provided in Appendix A. Table 3 summarizes the calculated future domestic demand for the proposed development and approximately 25% population growth using the design rates described in Table 1.